pfreguia/nuki.homey/README.md

 Before this version the devices were managed by two different developers and it was difficult to adopt the same model and the same terminology for the two devices.
 * **Simplify the app**
 Whenever a new version is released, new features are introduced; when introducing new features, existing features should also be re-evaluated: Is the new functionality consistent with the existing ones?
 Is the application getting too complicated?
 Am I creating overlapping features?
 After this re-evaluation the Continuous mode of the Opener and the Smart Lock battery status have been simplified.
 The device settings have been reordered.
+The pairing instructions have been refined.
 * **Improve security**
 In my opinion the possibility to unlatch a Smart Lock (or an Opener) directly from the Homey app user interface is dangerous; a single wrong tap can open the door when you are miles away from home!
 For now, I have hidden the unlatch command from the user interface.
 If there are no counter-observations, I will remove it completely in the future.
 * **Resolve known issues**